Welcome to the Akenu Yoru

 Rules of the Venue:

-Dress appropriately in hingan styleSecurity is present at all times to ensure peace.No violent or sexual content.Advertising other venues is only allowed when the owner of the akeno you has been asked for permission
+Dress appropriately in hingan styleSecurity is present at all times to ensure peace.No violent or sexual content.Advertising other venues is only allowed when permission is given by the owner of the akeno yoru